 When you've reached the point of being fed up with getting the same response then it's time to help your unconscious update it's programming.

 Even though that response may have been useful in a specific situation or may have been a useful response a long time ago but now it's outdated.
 You don't need it anymore, heck you don't want it anymore, so it's time for you to change it at the level of your unconscious.
 That's where the problem actually exists.
 Welcome to your unconscious.
-Welcome to hypnosis, real NLP, Mind Training and clinical hypnotherapy.
+Welcome to hypnosis, real NLP, Mind Training and professional hypnotherapy.

 It is impossible to explain this in a few simple sentences but in your first session with me you'll quickly realise how simple it actual is.